thrillcall/thrillcall-api/docs/API.md

     The name of the Person's location when auto-registering.
 Either this or **[lat](#lat)** / **[long](#long)** must be provided.

 - <a name="platform" />**platform** _string_

     _Default: web_

-    Type of platform for tracking an object.
-Valid platforms include (IOS, Web, Android)
+    Platform of origin for tracking an object.
+Valid platforms: "ios", "web", "android"

 - <a name="referral_code" />**referral\_code** _string_